 What is Blepharoplasty?

 Eyelid surgery (also known as blepharoplasty) can improve the appearance of your upper eyelids, lower eyelids, or both.
 This procedure corrects sagging eyelids, removes fatty pouches beneath the eyes, and/or removes excess skin from the upper eyelids, giving you a more youthful and refreshed appearance.
 It might even make your eyes look larger, bringing them out of hiding.

 See our Before and After Eyelid Surgery photos.

-Why do men and women seek Eyelid Surgery (Blepharoplasty)?
+Why do men and women seek Eyelid Surgery (Blepharoplasty) in North Shore?

 The blepharoplasty procedure is popular with both sexes because it can help you look considerably younger.
 If you have overhanging upper eyelids, sagging lower eyelids, or puffy bags under your eyes, this surgery can help your eyes look more youthful.